gdsotirov/7klas/README.md

 # 7 Klas

-A database with infromation about schoools and classes for application after 7-th grade allowing to calculate scores and evaluate students chances for particular school and class.
+A database with information about schools and classes for application after 7-th grade with class rankings.
+A web application allowing ranking of students based on information about their NEA (National External Assessment) results and marks to calculate student's rank.
+The ranking is done compared to the minimal class ranks from last year's campaign.